Collective

 -

-Sixth, address needs, fears, and next steps.
+Address needs, fears, and next steps.

 At times, work is done with an individual only and does not include others.
 In the case, the individual and/or their family may recognize that most interactions that individual has are conflictual in nature.
 Together, we focus on building skills, tools, self awareness, and capacity so that individual may be able to interact with others with less conflict and tension.

 Sessions provide tools and techniques in order to help transform conflict.
-Conflict & Repair works best when all participants are willing to speak honestly and seek to understand the perspectives of other participants.
-Conflict & Repair builds mutual understanding.
+Conflict & Repair Circle works best when all participants are willing to speak honestly and seek to understand the perspectives of other participants.
+A Conflict & Repair process builds mutual understanding.
 Participants may: explore patterns of communication that stem from and result in fractured relationships, resolve long-standing differences, and learn to receive the concerns and feelings of others and empathize with their needs.

 A trained facilitator helps explore the source of conflict.
 The facilitator provides a framework, an objective lens on the process, and creates conditions for all voices to be heard in order to find common ground and a path forward.